slouloudis/Better-Reading-Notes/Numbers, Strings and Booleans.md

 True and False, "yes" and "no", "on" and "off", it's very useful to have the Boolean type.

 ```
 console.log(5 > 10)
 // -> false
 ```

-Strings can be compared in the same way, although it's a littlemore complicated.
+Strings can be compared in the same way, although it's a little more complicated.
 Uppercase letters are considered 'less' than lowercase ones, and for anything else you'll want to consult google.